Gelio/hubot-sheets-task-reader/README.md

 ### Building the script

+You can use the prebuilt script, downloadable as the asset in [a given release on GitHub](https://github.com/Gelio/hubot-sheets-task-reader/releases) (`sheets-task-reader.js`).

+Alternatively, you may build the script yourself.
 To build the script, run the following commands:

 ```sh
 npm install